 4-H Youth Development

-The Webster County 4-H Club had a wonderful year of competition, learning and fun in 2019.
-Members attended both Cloverleaf and Junior/Senior District Project Achievement events, where they learned research, writing and public speaking skills along with the confidence to stand up in front of a group and deliver a presentation.
-Twelve Cloverleaf 4-H’ers competed at the district level, one placing fourth, two placing third, two placing second, and seven 4-H’ers placing first in their categories.
-Two Junior 4-H’ers competed, with one winning second place in the Outdoor Recreation category and the other placing fourth in the Sports category.
-Five Senior 4-H’ers competed this year, with one placing fourth in Arts and Crafts, one placing third in Food for Health and Sport, one placing second in Outdoor Recreation, and two Senior 4-H’ers winning first place in the categories of Dairy Foods and Textiles, Merchandising and Interiors.
-Savannah Matthews and Summer Johnson competed at State 4-H Congress, the tenth straight year the county has had a State 4-H Congress competitors.
-Savannah Matthews won top honors in her category and became the newest Webster County 4-H Master.
+The Webster County 4-H Club had a wonderful year of competition, learning and fun.
+Members attended Junior/Senior District Project Achievement events, where they learned research, writing and public speaking skills along with the confidence to stand up in front of a group and deliver a presentation.
+Two Junior 4-H’ers competed, with one winning first place in the Outdoor Recreation category and the other placing second in the Flowers, Shrubs and Lawns category.
+Six Senior 4-H’ers competed this year, with one placing sixth in the Sports project, two placing fourth in Sports and International categories, one placing second in Outdoor Recreation, and two Senior 4-H’ers winning first place in the categories of Food Fare and Performing Arts Dance.
+Savannah Matthews and Summer Johnson competed at State 4-H Congress, the eleventh straight year the county has had a State 4-H Congress competitors.
+Savannah Matthews placed fourth in her category and Summer Johnson placed second in her project.